AxlLind/AdventOfCode2021/notes.md

 ## Day 05 - [link](./src/bin/05.rs)
 First weekend.
 I overslept since my alarm was only set for weekdays, so missed the leaderboard completely today.
 That's fine though!
 Not sure I'll make it through december, going up at 5:50 each day.

-This problem was not too bad.
-You just had to implement binary search.
-Part two was just about figuring out exactly what the instructions meant, which took me a few minutes.
+The input was just a disguised binary encoding.
+I choose to implement it like the instructions, with a binary search.
+For part two, I struggled a few minutes with understanding exactly what the instructions meant, but it wasn't too bad.
+Used a hashset for fast lookup, which made it `O(n)`.
+Another solution would have been to sort the list and check for a missing entry but that would be `O(nlogn)`.